Instinet slashes price target on Under Armour Inc. [UA] – find out why.

+Under Armour Inc. [NYSE: UA] gained 1.56% or 0.15 points to close at $9.79 with a heavy trading volume of 3519014 shares.
+It opened the trading session at $9.80, the shares rose to $10.17 and dropped to $9.73, the range by which the price of stock traded the whole day.
+The daily chart for UA points out that the company has recorded -48.58% loss over the past six months.
+However, it is still -48.33% lower than its most recent low trading price.

-If compared to the average trading volume of 4.16M shares, UA reached a trading volume of 1831671 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 4.25M shares, UA reached to a volume of 3519014 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here is what top equities market gurus are saying about Under Armour Inc. [UA]: